 - change the model constraint to match the textual hint and JS-project identifier generation script — that is to not allow project identifiers starting with a number, dash or underscore;

 - change the textual hint and JS-project identifier generation script to match the actual model constraint — which is to allow project identifiers starting with a number, dash or underscore.

 I think that the second solution is the best, because that won't affect already existing projects with identifiers starting with these characters.
 I'd like to get some feedback on this matter before we make a change either way.

-#3 Updated by Jean-Philippe Lang 9 days ago
+#3 Updated by Jean-Philippe Lang over 3 years ago

 - Status changed from New to Closed